lsandini/cgmsim-site/docs/operate/pump.md

     - Edit the 4th line, so that CGMSIM will upload a new SGV based on pump insulin amounts: **upload-cgmsim-pump.sh**

-    - Uncomment the 6th line if you want to let your rig run unattended for days with meals issued automatically with matching boluses
+    - Add the 5th line if you want to let your rig run unattended for days with meals issued automatically with matching boluses